graphql-rust/graphql-client/README.md

   That module contains all the struct and enum definitions necessary to deserialize a response to that query.

   The root type for the response is named `ResponseData`.
-The GraphQL response will take the form of a `GraphQLResponse<ResponseData>` (the [GraphQLResponse](https://docs.rs/graphql_client/latest/graphql_client/struct.GraphQLResponse.html) type is always the same).
+The GraphQL response will take the form of a `Response<ResponseData>` (the [Response](https://docs.rs/graphql_client/latest/graphql_client/struct.Response.html) type is always the same).

   The module also contains a struct called `Variables` representing the variables expected by the query.